wheelnext/pep_xxx_wheel_variants/docs/design/metadata.md

 The [provider information](#provider-information) is mapped into three
 headers:

-- `Variant-plugin-api` containing the object reference string to load the plugin.
+- `Variant-Plugin-API` containing the object reference string to load the plugin.
 It must occur exactly once for every namespace.

-- `Variant-requires` specifying a single dependency for a given provider.
+- `Variant-Requires` specifying a single dependency for a given provider.
 It is optional, and can occur multiple times for the same namespace, in order to specify multiple dependencies.

-- `Variant-enable-if` specifying the condition for when the plugin is enabled.
+- `Variant-Enable-If` specifying the condition for when the plugin is enabled.
 It is optional, and can occur at most once for every namespace.
 When missing, the plugin is always enabled.